What is the super-sample covariance? A fresh perspective for second-order shear statistics: Details on validation measurements

 \subsection{Validation data}

-We use the same mock shear catalogues from the Scinet LIghtcone Simulations (SLICS, \citealp{HarnoisDeraps2015}) as used in \citet{Heydenreich2022b, Linke2022b}.
+We use the same mock shear catalogues from the Scinet LIghtcone Simulations (SLICS, \citealp{HarnoisDeraps2015}) as used in \citet{Heydenreich2023} and \citet{Linke2023a}.
 The simulations use a flat $\Lambda$CDM cosmology with our fiducial cosmological parameters and contain $1536^3$ particles inside a $505\, h^{-1}\,$Mpc box.
-We use shear catalogues from $924$ pseudo-independent lines-of-sight, each with a square area of $100\,\mathrm{deg}^2$.
+We use shear catalogues from $924$ pseudo-independent lines of sight, each with a square area of $100\,\mathrm{deg}^2$.
 The source galaxies are distributed with a redshift distribution of

-with $z_0=0.637$, $\beta=1.5$ and normalization such that the overall galaxy density is $30\, \mathrm{arcmin}^{-2}$, as expected for a Stage IV lensing survey.
-The shear includes shape noise, infused by adding random ellipticities from a Gaussian distribution.
+with $z_0=0.637$, $\beta=1.5$, and normalisation such that the overall galaxy density is $30\, \mathrm{arcmin}^{-2}$, as expected for a Stage IV lensing survey.
+The shear includes shape noise, which is infused by adding random ellipticities from a Gaussian distribution.
 The two-component ellipticity dispersion $\sigma_\epsilon^2$ of the shape noise is $(0.37)^2$.